-I am interested in being part of the PhD summer internship at the Bank of Mexico.
-I am a PhD candidate in the Economics department at the University of Western Ontario.
-I am currently in my fifth year with an expected graduation date of May 2025.
-My research interests are Empirical Industrial Organization, Applied Microeconomics, and Public Policy.
+I am writing you to express my interest in applying for the PhD summer internship position at the Bank of Mexico.
+I am a PhD candidate in the Economics department at the University of Western Ontario, with plans to enter the job market in the forthcoming 2024-2025 academic year.
+My research interests encompass the intersection of Applied Microeconomics and Industrial Organization with particular focus on their implications for public policy.

 During the internship, I plan to work on my Job Market Paper (JMP), “Tax Evasion and Productivity”.
 In the paper, I study how the fiscal environment generates heterogeneous incentives for firms and the effects of these incentives on firms’ decisions to misreport their activity to the authorities.
 By misreporting, firms can increase their after-tax profits by reducing their fiscal burden.
 The fiscal environment also affects firm growth and the firm’s optimization decisions.
 This is relevant for several reasons.
 First, it matters from a public policy perspective because tax evasion causes significant tax revenue losses for governments around the globe.
 Second, the f iscal environment might lead to unoptimal decisions from the firms slowing down the aggregate productivity of a country.
 Third, tax evasion might significantly bias our estimates of production functions and firm-level productivity.

-My JMP focuses in particular on tax evasion through cost overreporting by manufacturing f irms in developing countries.
-The challenge of identifying cost overreporting is that it might be mislabelled as low productivity.
-Intuitively, for a given level of output, high input utilization might be due to cost overreporting or because of a negative productivity shock.
-A second non-trivial challenge is that researchers interested in corporate tax evasion have had to rely on government administrative data to study this phenomenon.
-However, governments restrict access to this type of data because of privacy concerns.
-This restriction effectively limits research progress.
-In my JMP, I address both issues.

-The current state of the paper is that it provides a novel strategy to estimate cost overreporting using commonly available firm-level data.
-The paper also formally shows that ignoring cost overreporting leads to downward biased productivity estimates.
-Lastly, the paper demonstrates how to recover productivity in the presence of tax evasion.
-The next step is to show how to apply the method in different fiscal settings and evaluate changes in cost overreporting due to changes in f iscal policies.
+My JMP focuses in studying tax evasion through cost overreporting by manufacturing f irms in developing countries.
+First, I contribute to the literature by providing a novel empirical strategy to estimate cost overreporting using commonly available firm-level data.
+This approach allows to address issues associated with identifying cost overreporting in low productivity firms and data availability due to restricted administrative data.
+Second, I formally show that ignoring cost overreporting leads to downward biased productivity estimates.
+Lastly, I theoretically demonstrate how to recover productivity in the presence of tax evasion.

-In the first application, I will use firm-level data from Colombia between 1981 and 1991.
+My plan is to provide an empirical application of my strategy to identify overreporting in different fiscal settings and evaluate changes in cost overreporting due to changes in f iscal policies.
+I plan to use firm-level data from Colombia between 1981 and 1991.
 Colombia is an interesting case because two major fiscal reforms in this period will allow me to show how to evaluate a policy change using the method.
-So far, I empirically document that firms react to increases in tax sales by increasing the share of input expenses over revenues.
-I also observe in the data that firms with juridical organizations with the lowest incentives to evade have consistently lower input cost share of revenues than other firms.
-Although this is not conclusive evidence, these facts are in line with the cost overreporting hypothesis.
+To do this aim I plan two proceed in two steps: